 May I suggest this disco playlist?

-I found it looked best when I staggered the seams of the glass tiles, starting at a new point on each row that was glued on to the form.
+We found it looked best when the seams of the glass tiles are staggered, starting at a new point on each row that was glued on to the form.

 Not to sound like the Bob Ross of adhesives, but it's your disco ball planter, play with it - there are no mistakes.